The Future Of Zero Trust

 In the cybersecurity field, zero trust has gained a lot of attention in recent years, and for good reason.
 Cyber attacks are changing all the time, and becoming ever more sophisticated – and more frequent.

 The more traditional perimeter-based security measures are no longer enough to protect businesses and organisations from cyber threats.
 Zero trust, meanwhile, takes a different approach – and just like the cyber threats it’s designed to combat, it’s also evolving.
-We’ve taken a look at some of the ways that zero trust security is set to develop over the next few years.
+We’ve taken a look at some of the ways that it’s set to develop over the next few years.

 What Is Zero Trust?